Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Introduction

-where $\sd$ denotes a SD relation in some order or under some utility class (to be defined later).
+To ground our discussion in real-world applications, consider the problem of testing whether a new prospect (treatment) $Y$ has any upside, relative to a benchmark (control) option $X$.
+This happens in a variety of contexts: a developer piloting a new subscription plan; the FDA approving a new drug for the market; a sports team manager deciding whether to take out a player in the later stages of a game; and so on.
+The DM needs to know whether the unknown prospect $Y$ deserves a look over the benchmark $X$ (e.g., the baseline subscription plan, the efficacy of an existing drug, and the player's usual performance earlier in the game).
+These random variables may be discrete or continuous, but we do not know their parametric forms.
+Over time, the DM wants to monitor the data and collect evidence on whether $Y$ has an upside and should be adopted as a viable option.

+The core statistical problem common to all of the above scenarios is to test for an ``upside'' of one uncertain outcome over another.
+We formalize this as testing whether $Y$ is stochastically dominated by $X$.
+Denoting $\sd$ as an SD relation in some (e.g., usual) order, we test

 Rejecting the null would inform the DM that treatment $Y$ has an upside over $X$ and they should consider it as a contender.
-To effectively address this problem, we will develop e-processes that are \begin{enumerate}[label=(\alph*)] \item \textbf{Anytime-valid:} By definition, the e-process is valid at any adaptively chosen sample sizes, allowing the DM to monitor the data and stop whenever they wish, without compromising validity; \item \textbf{(Asymptotically) powerful:} The e-process construction is based on a mixture of growth-rate optimal e-variables (exact for FSD \& asymptotic for higher-order SD), such that under any alternative, it enjoys exponential growth and yields a sequential test with asymptotic power one; \item \textbf{Nonparametric:} The above properties are shown without any parametric assumptions on the distributions $\Psymb_X$ and $\Psymb_Y$, requiring essentially no assumptions when testing first-order SD and only a one-sided lower bound when testing higher-order SD; and \item \textbf{Robust to dependence:} These properties do not rely on independence between the two random variables, including when they are anti-monotonic. \end{enumerate}
+To address this problem in a rigorous and flexible manner, we develop e-processes and sequential tests that are \begin{enumerate}[label=(\alph*)] \item \textbf{Anytime-valid:} The e-process is valid at \emph{any} adaptively chosen sample size, resulting in a sequential test that remains valid under continuous monitoring; \item \textbf{(Asymptotically) powerful:} The e-process construction is based on a mixture of growth-rate optimal (GRO) e-variables, such that under any alternative, it enjoys exponential growth and yields a sequential test with asymptotic power one; \item \textbf{Nonparametric:} The methods do not rely on parametric assumptions on the distributions of $X$ and $Y$, requiring only the i.i.d.~assumption (when testing FSD); \item \textbf{Robust to cross-dependence:} These properties do not rely on independence between the two random variables, including when they are antimonotonic. \end{enumerate}